 Medical Conditions and Sensory Deficits

-Your eyesight and hearing should be checked and corrected with glasses or hearing aids if needed.
-Cataracts, glaucoma, and macular degeneration can be treatable.
-Follow your healthcare provider’s recommendations.
+Eyesight and hearing need to be checked and corrected with glasses or hearing aids if needed.
+Eye diseases like cataracts, glaucoma, and macular degeneration can be treatable.